Get Started

 Women in this age group highly value the convenience of online shopping, from the ease of browsing and purchasing to the home delivery of products.
 To attract these consumers, brands need to adopt a multi-channel online presence and actively engage on social media platforms like Instagram, TikTok, and Pinterest.

 That also reflects the psychological aspects of shopping, particularly in the fashion category.
 The thrill of finding something new, the excitement of a good deal, or even the desire for a mood lift can trigger impulse purchases.
-Fashion ecommerce platforms, with their vast selection and constantly updated inventory, tap into these emotional drivers effectively.
+Fashion ecommerce platforms, with their vast selection and constantly updated inventory, tap into these emotional drivers.

-Transparency about sourcing, manufacturing processes, and the lifecycle of products can help build trust and brand loyalty with environmentally-conscious consumers.
 A prime example is Tala, a brand that has positioned itself strongly within the sustainable activewear market.
 Tala caters to the growing demographic of shoppers unwilling to compromise on style or ethics.

 a screenshot of a websiteSource: Tala

-This shift in consumer expectations also opens up growth opportunities for innovation, like the development of more sustainable materials, circular fashion models, and resale markets.
+This shift in expectations also reveals growth opportunities for innovation, like the development of more sustainable materials, circular fashion models, and resale markets.
+The adoption of organic cotton, recycled polyester, and textiles made from bamboo reduces the environmental footprint of clothing production.

-a screenshot of a clothing storeSource: Vinted
+a screenshot of a clothing store

 The impact of technology on fashion ecommerce